xiaohutai/bolt-isuseful/README.md

-# Social Hub Extension

-Helper functions for the Social Hub website.

 # Is Useful Extension

 This is a simple extension that adds the feature to add a "Is this page useful?
 Yes No" to your pages.
 It has two modes:

 - `link`: If a user clicks 'No', it will go to that page.